AARAN-SOFTWARE/aaran-next/aaran/Docs/Team Work/rajesh.md

 ## Books
 -    Account Heads
--            1. The error message is showing with extra padding. (in Name)
+-            1. The error message is showing with extra padding. (in Name)✅
--            2. The description input field should be a rich text box.
 -    Ledger Group
--            1. We need to write validation for Account Head.
+-            1. We need to write validation for Account Head.✅
--            2. The description input field should be a rich text box.
 -    Ledger ->
 -            1. I see two 'Ledger Name' input fields.
 The second one should be 'Ledger Group Name', not 'Ledger Name'.
-It's causing confusion.
+It's causing confusion.✅
--            2. We need to write validation for Ledger Name (2nd).
+-            2. We need to write validation for Ledger Name (2nd).✅
--            3. When I try to edit or update, the second 'Ledger Name' value automatically changes to 4.
+-            3. When I try to edit or update, the second 'Ledger Name' value , it only returns ID.✅
--            4. The description input field should be a rich text box.

-- ["The data type of all 'Current Balance' and 'Opening Balance' columns should be changed to integer.(we can also add validation)]
+- ["The data type of all 'Current Balance' and 'Opening Balance' columns should be changed to integer.(we can also add validation)]✅